 Hours: Monday – Sunday, 10:00 a.m. – 9:00 p.m.

 The Howard County Local Care Team helps families of children with intensive needs access community-based services to keep children in their homes and communities.
 It includes representatives from major child-serving agencies and a parent advocate who work with the family to identify suitable programs and services.
-Contact Candace Ball at 410-313-6552 or [email protected] for more details.
+Complete a referral form here.
+For more information please contact Génesis Aguilar Chávez at [email protected] or 410-313-5441.

 Discover how to access peer recovery support from peer recovery specialists who offer understanding, respect, and encouragement to youth and adults.
 Peers who have faced similar challenges can share resources to assist in achieving long-term, positive goals.
 Visit https://www.howardcountymd.gov/health/peer-recovery-support for more information.